 - To search the manual press "Ctrl+F" on your keyboard, then type in the word, topic, or section number (ex 1.4).
-You will be directed to all occurrences located within the manual. - This is a printable PDF document, but using it as an electronic document makes it more interactive because there are hyperlinks to many web resources. - Chapter headings in the Table of Contents are hyperlinked to the corresponding section in the body of the manual.
+You will be directed to all occurrences located within themanual. - This is a printable PDF document and using it in its electronic format allows you interactively click hyperlinks to many web resources. - Chapter headings in the Table of Contents are hyperlinked to the corresponding section in the body of the manual.